 The discontinuity of a particular currency from circulation and a replacement of it with a new currency is called Demonetization.
 In the present setting, it is the restricting of the 500 and 1000 section money notes as a lawful delicate.
-In other words, it can also be said that A demonetization is an act of stripping a currency unit of its status as legal tender.
+In other words, it can also be said that demonetization is an act of stripping a currency unit of its status as legal tender.
 It occurs when a particular form of money is pulled from circulation and a new note or coin is introduced in the market as a replacement of withdrawn form of money.

 Objectives of Demonetization

 The government has different objectives behind this demonetization.
-The first and foremost objective is to attempt to make India a corruption free country.
-In his different speech on demonetization Indian Prime Minister Narendra Modi clearly, points out that this bold step has been taken to get a control over corruption in the country.
+The first and foremost objective is to attempt to make India a corruption-free country.
+In his different speech on demonetization Indian Prime Minister Narendra Modi clearly, points out that this bold step has been taken to get control over corruption in the country.
 Secondly, it is done to curb black money, thirdly it is also a step to control escalating price rise, fourth to stop fund flow to illegal activity.
 On the other hand demonetization in India is also a very well planned step of govt of India to earn proper tax from the citizen.
-With the help of a different article on demonetization or essay on demonetization in different media, economist and responsible citizens tried to make the common people aware of the benefit of this steps taken by the government.
+With the help of a different article on demonetization or essay on demonetization in different media, economists and responsible citizens tried to make the common people aware of the benefit of these steps taken by the government.

 In a demonetization essay or article on demonetization, it is also necessary to put some light in the background of this process.
-There is a background to the current decision of demonetization of 500 and 1000 rupees note in India.
+There is a background to the current decision of demonetization of 500 and 1000 rupees notes in India.
 The government has declared demonetization across the country on 8th November 2016.
-But much before the announcement of demonetization, the government has taken few steps in this direction.
+But much before the announcement of demonetization, the government has taken a few steps in this direction.
 As the first and foremost step government had requested the citizens to open free bank accounts under Jan Dhan Yojna.
-Again the government has asked the people to deposit their money in Jan Dhan account and do their transactions through sparing money procedure or proper banking procedure only.
+Again the government has asked the people to deposit their money in Jan Dhan’s account and do their transactions through sparing money procedure or proper banking procedure only.
 Thereafter the step that the government started was an obligation declaration of the compensation and had given October 30, 2016, due date consequently.
 This can be considered a major step by the government in the process of demonetization.
 (In order to write a complete demonetization essay or article on demonetization or essay on demonetization the essay would be incomplete without mentioning this major point).
 Through this procedure, the government or administration could tidy up a gigantic measure of undeclared wage.
 Regardless, there were various who still aggregated the dim money, and remembering the ultimate objective to deal with them; the administration detailed the demonetization of 500 and 1000 money notes.

 (In an essay on demonetization or an article on demonetization it is very much necessary for us to points out the merits and demerits of demonetization.
-But in a single demonetization essay or article on demonetization having limited words, it is not possible to point out each and every advantages and disadvantage or merit or demerit.
+But in a single demonetization essay or article on demonetization having limited words, it is not possible to point out each and every advantage and disadvantage or merit or demerit.
 So we are leaving the minor points for some other day.)
 The demonetization approach is being seen as a monetary change in the nation yet this decision is brimming with its own particular advantages and negative imprints as well.

 Advantages of Demonetization